 - Raising funds when desperate: Founders should avoid raising funds when the company is in dire need of it.
 Being cash strapped may cause the founders to be so anxious that they ignore the red flags and overlook unfavourable terms of an investment.
 Understand your metrics and cashflow.
 Raise funds ahead of when you run out of cash.

-It is recommended that you take a magnifying lens when reviewing and negotiating terms on which an investor is investing into your company, and this is not solely as a result of distrust.
+- Not properly reviewing investment terms: It is recommended that you take a magnifying lens when reviewing and negotiating terms on which an investor is investing into your company.
+This is not solely as a result of distrust.
 Investors usually mean no harm but simply seek to capture as much value for themselves, and as you can imagine anyone investing funds (especially a lot of it) in a company, would want to incorporate safeguard measures to protect themselves and their funds.
 The extent of the safeguard measures is what should be examined to ensure it is not detrimental to the company.
 Some investor protection terms include drag-along rights, tag along rights, pro-rata rights, anti-dilution, affirmative rights, and liquidation preference.

 Most of these rights are common and serve as reasonable protective mechanism for the investor when drafted fairly.
 Founders must bear in mind that they may not always have their way at the negotiation table.
 Therefore, it is important to understand all the terms and resulting impact on the company, as well as negotiate fairly, weighing the implication of such terms.
 A full understanding of all terms determines the next line of action – walk away or shake hands – whichever way, the founder(s) will be making an informed decision.